 Geofence Dashboard Options: These appear in a dialog label next to the associated vehicle displayed on the Dashboard.
-A geofence label has a neon blue border around the label (see image to the right) to distinguish it from a standard label that does not have this border.
+A geofence label has a neon blue border around the label (see Fig.5.6) to distinguish it from a standard label that does not have this border.